Faculty Bio Information - Gaffield, Katelyn

 Bio Brief

-Katelyn recently started her position as an Assistant Research Professor in Swine Nutrition and has a 100% research appointment.
-Katelyn’s position will primarily involve conducting applied swine nutrition research focused on improving profitability, efficiency, and sustainability for pork producers.
+Following completion of her PhD in 2024, Katelyn started her position as an Assistant Research Professor in Swine Nutrition with a 100% research appointment.
+Katelyn focuses on conducting applied swine nutrition research including improving profitability, efficiency, and sustainability for pork producers.
 This work includes addressing some of the industry’s leading challenges as a part of the K-State Applied Swine Nutrition Team.
-Katelyn hopes to utilize her inter-disciplinary background to conduct collaborative, applied research that can directly benefit swine producers.
+In 2026, Katelyn accepted a new position as an Assistant Professor with an 80% research and 20% teaching appointment.
+As part of this appointment, Katelyn teaches graduate-level courses including Applications in Swine Nutrition (ASI 879) and Advanced Swine Nutrition (ASI 835), along with leading the swine laboratory section of the Undergraduate Research Course (ASI 560).
+Katelyn aims to utilize her inter-disciplinary background to conduct collaborative, applied research that can directly benefit swine producers along with facilitating the learning of the next generation of swine nutritionists.